puppetlabs/puppet-docs/source/puppet/4.9/nodes_ldap.md

 This guide will go through what it takes to modify an existing OpenLDAP setup; please check [OpenLDAP's documentation](http://www.openldap.org/doc/admin/quickstart.html) to get to that point.

-NOTE: You can use node definitions in your manifests together with LDAP nodes, but you can't combine LDAP nodes with an ENC --- they take up the same slot in Puppet's configuration, and are mutually exclusive.

-## Why you'd do this
+## Why use LDAP nodes?

-There are multiple benefits to storing nodes in LDAP instead of using Puppet's built-in node support:
+There are some benefits to storing node data in LDAP instead of using [node definitions](./lang_node_definitions.html) in the main manifest:

--   Other applications can easily get access to the same data
+-   Other applications can easily get access to the same data.
--   All attributes on the LDAP nodes are assigned as variables in the Puppet configuration, just like Facts, so you can easily configure attributes for individual classes
+-   All attributes on the LDAP nodes are assigned as variables in the Puppet configuration, just like facts.
--   It is straightforward to allow other applications to modify this data to configure nodes (e.g., as part of a deployment process), which is easier to support than generating Puppet configurations
+-   It is straightforward for other applications to modify LDAP data to configure nodes (for example, as part of a deployment process), which is easier to support than generating Puppet code.

+**However.** This LDAP integration was written for a very different world, before Puppet had [class parameters][] or [data lookup with Hiera][hiera], and before modern best practices like [the roles and profiles method][RP] were developed.
+Dinosaurs walked the earth, and you configured your Puppet classes by setting top-scope variables in the node definition.

+You can probably still use this effectively, but please consider the following:

+* With an antique interface like this, [he roles and profiles method][RP] is even more of a best practice that it is elsewhere.
+Since LDAP attributes can't configure class parameters, they're not suited for building full configurations out of component modules, so you should be hiding most of your complexity with wrapper classes, doing data lookup via Hiera, and only using LDAP to assign role classes.
+* Depending on where that LDAP data is coming from, it might make more sense to go right to the source and write a [custom Hiera backend][] that can access your business's configuration data.
+In fact, writing an LDAP-based Hiera backend might make more sense than using this rigid 0.2x-era interface.

 ## Prerequisites